 I reckon old Bill Hannigan, regional director for the Wounded Warriors Project is going to come unglued and ask a few burning questions about how to save Private Ryan and his sidekick Otis.
 That’s the problem with these things.

 Remember the one with President Clinton getting his picture taken with the guy who was later wanted on three continents by Interpol?
 You simply have to vet the Vet before you let him in the parade or you look like a complete boob afterwards for getting hornswoggled.

 Here’s a great shot of our heavily decorated Vet with his faithful, erstwhile canine companion.
 Look for him at 1:36 and 1:55 on the tape.
 He belongs in Hollywood.

 Here’s one from the Cow Harbor (Long Island) event.
 Look for him on the fire truck at :55 behind the African American Veteran (genuine article).

 In closing, I find it offensive that anyone would give this man a stage without sufficient investigation.
 It seems so easy to confirm.
 If Mr. Webster was genuinely wounded in combat, VA is paying him compensation.
 That should be easy enough as well to confirm.
 We should not have to “vet the Vet” but it seems nowadays with the exuberant way crowds greet us that there will be some who sneak in and try to get a free meal.

 Short URL: http://www.veteranstoday.com/?p=288910

 Posted by Alex Graham on Feb 16 2014, With 0 Reads, Filed under Editor, Vet News.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.